WhisperingChaos/didx/README.md

 #         "-v /home/secure/Desktop/project/didx/test:/mount/golang"  Mount host file
 #             directory containing golang build context and Bash script.
 Bash script
 #             directs the construction of the "goodbye" image and executes it as a container.
-#         "/mount/golang/goodbyedind.sh"  Command argument to execute the build and
+#         "/mount/golang/goodbyedind.sh"  Command to execute the build and then run
-#             then run the "goodbye" container.
+#             the "goodbye" container.
 #
 #       Local Docker Engine context:
 ##         ls -l /home/secure/Desktop/project/didx/test